SiteGround alternatives

 If you’re looking for an affordable long-term alternative to SiteGround, nothing beats Namecheap.

-However, if you’re only thinking short-term, the cost difference isn’t huge.
-For a one-year plan, it’s about $1 cheaper than SiteGround at $1.98 per month, totaling $22.88 for the first year.
+However, if you’re only thinking short-term, the cost difference is actually in SiteGround’s favor.
+For a one-year plan, it’s about $12 more expensive than SiteGround, totaling $38.88 for the first year vs SiteGround’s $35.88.

 Even though it’s one of the cheapest hosts out there, Namecheap still offers solid performance.
-With their Stellar plan, you can host three websites with unmetered traffic and get 20 GB of disk space – plenty for smaller sites or new projects.
-Namecheap also includes a free domain in the first year, with free lifetime domain privacy for as long as you maintain your domain with them (something that SiteGround charges extra for).
+With their entry level plan, you can host one site and welcome up to 50,000 visitors, and get 10 GB of disk space – plenty for smaller sites or new projects.

 In terms of reliability, we’ve found that Namecheap holds up well, especially for US-based traffic.
 It offers good uptime and competitive loading speeds, and users have rated it highly in our survey, with an 8.03 score.
 If you’re after a low-cost, long-term hosting solution that still delivers decent performance, Namecheap is a great option to consider.